openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

 openLogicalChannel(aid: number[]): Promise\<Channel>

-Opens a logical channel.
+Opens a logical channel, as defined in ISO/IEC 7816-4.
 This API uses a promise to return the result.
+If the SE cannot provide the logical channel or the application does not have the permission to access the SE, null is returned.

 **System capability**: SystemCapability.Communication.SecureElement